 The Little Things: Cultivating Community Above and Below the Ground

 When we listen carefully and mimic natural systems we are shown what is possible.
 The Little Things is about whole systems thinking and the parallels in creating conditions for thriving human and soil ecosystems.
 In the hour talk Cat compares her work with communities and schools to learning from our shared understanding of the soil food web and the great cycles of the sun, carbon, nutrients and water.
 Focusing on her work with Vermont Healthy Soils Coalition and Thetford Elementary School's edible schoolyard and compost system with integrated K-6 curriculum.
 Engaging powerpoint with Q&A.

-Join us in crafting a recipe for the family and farm compost system at Wild Water Farm.
-Cat will give an overview of the soil food web to help you understand how and why to create compost that benefits your soil while managing family and farm waste.
+Crafting a recipe for the backyard compost system is a critical element for success in making a healthy soil amendment and for protecting wildlife and pets.
+Cat will give an overview of the soil food web to help you understand how and why to create compost that benefits your soil while managing kitchen and yard waste.
 Learn about the spectrum of practical compostable ingredients and how to construct a pile that applies principles of structure and density to ensure that your living compost can hold air and water, creating the conditions that diverse microbial populations need to thrive.
-Suitable for all levels of understanding, and applicable for all sizes of family and small farm compost systems.
-2 hour outdoor workshop.
+Suitable for all levels of understanding, and applicable for all sizes of family and neighborhood compost systems.
+2 - 3 hour outdoor workshop.

 This Rots!
 Demystifying Compost